lamini-ai/lamini-ai.github.io/docs/faq.md

 We have a default 4-hour timeout for all tuning jobs.
 If your job times out, it will be automatically added back to the queue and run from the last checkpoint - Lamini automatically saves checkpoints so your progress isn't lost.
 This is to allow other jobs to run.
 If you want to run longer jobs, consider requesting more GPUs via `gpu_config` for a speed up or [contact us](https://www.lamini.ai/contact) for a dedicated instance.

 ## Why is my job queued?
-Our On-demand plan uses shared resources.
+Lamini On-Demand plan uses shared resources.
 We queue tuning jobs in order to serve all users.
 To reserve your own dedicated compute or run on your own GPUs, please [contact us](https://www.lamini.ai/contact).

 ## I'm getting a missing key error!
 What do I do?
 The [Authenticate](authenticate.md) page has details on getting and setting your Lamini API key.